KamshigaGanesan/Web-and-Mobile-Technology/README.md

 # Lab 02 – Enhancing Web Page using HTML & CSS

-This project is part of the SE2020 Web and Mobile Technologies module.

 ## 📌 Objectives
 - Use lists to create a navigation bar